cloudfour/lighthouse-parade/README.md

 `npm run combine -- <path/to/reports/dir>`

-Ex: `npm run reports -- data/1595551804243/reports`  (substitute path with any directory with reports)
+Ex: `npm run combine -- data/1595551804243/reports`  (substitute path with any directory with reports)

 Generates a single spreadsheet with rows for each individual Lighthouse report found in the directory